bmanders716/bmanders716.github.io/cookbook.md

 Welcome-Guest Pudding.

-_Ingredients_--º†lb. of suet.
+_Ingredients_--Ï†¨b. of suet.
-               º†lb. of sugar.
+               Ï†¨b. of sugar.
-               º†lb. of cake-crumbs, or ratafias, rubbed through a sieve. º†lb. of bread-crumbs.
+               Ï†¨b. of cake-crumbs, or ratafias, rubbed through a sieve.
+               Ï†¨b. of bread-crumbs.
                The rind and juice of one lemon.
                3 eggs, well beaten.